mav-raj/react-native-basic-navigation/README.md

 React native basic navigation.

 This repo is just for beginers who are new to react-navigation.
 This repo contains example containing a navigation flow of app containing bottom tab and drawer-navigator.
+Also using redux for implementing dark theme in react-navigation

 App.js (SWITCH-NAVIGATOR)<br />
   |<br />